Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Almudaina Palace

-Flanking the left and right sides of the cathedral, you’ll find the King’s Orchard and Bishop’s Garden respectively.
-The King’s Orchard, or S'Hort del Rei, is a Moorish garden located outside the walls of Almudaina Palace.
-While in the 14th century this would have been an enclosed fruit tree and flower space within the palace, today the Andalusian-inspired garden features cypress trees, pergolas, and trickling fountains.
-The most notable feature is an ancient ship bow crossing over the swan’s pond, as this arch likely came from the Almudaina Palace shipyard.
+The Moorish King’s Orchard, or S'Hort del Rei, is located outside Almudaina Palace on the right side of the cathedral.
+While in the 14th century this would have been an enclosed fruit tree and flower space, today the Andalusian-inspired garden features cypress trees, pergolas, and trickling fountains outside.
+The most notable feature is an ancient ship bow crossing over the swan pond, as this arch likely came from the palace shipyard.

-Originally an Islamic fort, Almudaina Palace now serves as the official summer residence of the Spanish Royal Family.
-It was converted into a royal residence by the Christian monarchs after the Reconquista, and today physically reflects this layered history as its original Islamic architecture is fused with Gothic and Romanesque elements added during the medieval Christian era.
+Originally an Islamic fort, Almudaina Palace is now the official summer residence of the Spanish Royal Family.
+Converted into a royal residence by Christian monarchs after the Reconquista, today it physically reflects this layered history as the original Islamic architecture is fused with Gothic and Romanesque elements added during the medieval Christian era.

 A tranquil fountain surrounded by lush greenery and blooming flowers in a serene Mallorca garden.

-On the opposite side of La Seu, Bishop’s Garden maintains the classical layout of the gardens of Palma’s historic mansions, with divisions for fruit trees, vegetables, and an ornamental pond with goldfish.
+On the opposite side of La Seu, Bishop’s Garden maintains the classical layout of Palma’s historic mansion gardens with divisions for fruit trees, vegetables, and an ornamental pond with goldfish.
 Belonging to the Diocese of Mallorca, this is another serene natural oasis to stroll through during your relaxing afternoon.

-Evidently, the landmarks of the Balearic Islands’ capital reflect the artisinal styles that have succeeded each other throughout the history of Mallorca.
-Depending on the amount of time you have, meandering through each of these sites will provide you with a holistic view of how the region evolved under the leadership of various ruling cultures.
-From 10:00 AM - 7:00 PM every day except Mondays, you can delve deeper into the story of Mallorca’s past for only €7.77 inside Almudaina Palace, which houses a range of artifacts from Moorish pottery and tapestries to Renaissance art—and even modern pieces inside the lavishly decorated royal apartments.
-Otherwise, if you show up after 3:00 PM you can get free, 40-minute access to the palace from Wednesday through Sunday.
+Evidently, these Mallorcan landmarks reflect the artisanal styles which have succeeded each other throughout the history of the Balearic Islands’ capital.
+Meandering through each site will provide you with a holistic view of how the region evolved under the leadership of various ruling cultures.
+From 10:00 AM - 7:00 PM every day except Mondays, delve deeper into the story of Mallorca’s past for only €7.77 inside Almudaina Palace, housing a range of artifacts from Moorish pottery and tapestries to Renaissance art—and even modern pieces inside the lavishly decorated royal apartments.
+Otherwise, after 3:00 PM you can get free, 40-minute access to the palace from Wednesday through Sunday.

 Banys Àrabs

-One of the few remaining examples of Moorish architecture in Palma, the nearby Banys Àrab date back to the 10th century when the Moors ruled the island.
-They serve as a historic link to Mallorca's past, particularly its Islamic period, featuring typical Islamic architectural elements such as horseshoe arches and domed ceilings.
-The central room—which was likely used for hot baths—is covered by a dome which is punctuated with several round apertures.
-The resulting starry-sky effect this filtered light source creates is characteristic of Islamic bathhouses.
+One of the few remaining examples of Moorish architecture in Palma to explore during 3 days in Majorca, the nearby Banys Àrab date back to the 10th century when Moors ruled the island.
+A historic link to Mallorca's past, they feature typical Islamic architectural elements like horseshoe arches.
+The central room—likely used for hot baths—is covered by a dome ceiling punctuated with several round apertures; the resulting starry-sky effect this filtered light source creates is characteristic of Islamic bathhouses.

 Woman in a pink skirt exploring the ancient Arab baths in Mallorca.